UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/setup.md

       - The config file will be saved automatically
 - [ ] Turn off mac mini through researcher's terminal
     - `ssh nao@naoserver.local`
-    - Enter the password (See usernames and passwords.docx in Teams)
+    - See password from "usernames and passwords.docx" in Teams
     - `sudo shutdown -h now`
-    - Enter the password again